 Several others still use me as a resource, even emailing me in the summer about the site we used that gave great writing prompts because she wanted to write more during the break.

 I literally have hundreds of stories and notes that help me through those tough days.
 Things that help remind me why I’m here, why this job is such an important one.
 Things that help me feel like maybe I am making that difference.
-Maybe not on as much as the world as I’d hoped, but doing things that make a world of difference to one.
+Maybe I haven’t changed the world as much as I’d hoped, but I know I’m doing things that make a world of difference to one.

 One of the most compelling reasons to stay came from a student I had early on in my career.
 She had moved on from my fourth-grade class and was now in fifth grade.
 During fourth-grade she had struggled a bit, although she was very bright.
 She didn’t always get everything done, mostly because she was busy at night helping her little brother with the homework he needed to do.